metio/terraform-provider-k8s/docs/data-sources/postgresql_cnpg_io_cluster_v1_manifest.md

 Optional:

-- `additional_command_args` (List of String) AdditionalCommandArgs represents additional arguments that can be appendedto the 'barman-cloud-backup' command-line invocation.
-These argumentsprovide flexibility to customize the backup process further according tospecific requirements or configurations.Example:In a scenario where specialized backup options are required, such as settinga specific timeout or defining custom behavior, users can use this fieldto specify additional command arguments.Note:It's essential to ensure that the provided arguments are valid and supportedby the 'barman-cloud-backup' command, to avoid potential errors or unintendedbehavior during execution.
+- `additional_command_args` (List of String) AdditionalCommandArgs represents additional arguments that can be appended to the 'barman-cloud-backup' command-line invocation.
+These arguments provide flexibility to customize the backup process further according to specific requirements or configurations.
+Example: In a scenario where specialized backup options are required, such as setting a specific timeout or defining custom behavior, users can use this field to specify additional command arguments.
+Note: It's essential to ensure that the provided arguments are valid and supported by the 'barman-cloud-backup' command, to avoid potential errors or unintended behavior during execution.
-- `compression` (String) Compress a backup file (a tar file per tablespace) while streaming itto the object store.
-Available options are empty string (nocompression, default), 'gzip', 'bzip2' or 'snappy'.
+- `compression` (String) Compress a backup file (a tar file per tablespace) while streaming it to the object store.
+Available options are empty string (no compression, default), 'gzip', 'bzip2' or 'snappy'.
-- `encryption` (String) Whenever to force the encryption of files (if the bucket isnot already configured for that).Allowed options are empty string (use the bucket policy, default),'AES256' and 'aws:kms'
+- `encryption` (String) Whenever to force the encryption of files (if the bucket is not already configured for that).
+Allowed options are empty string (use the bucket policy, default), 'AES256' and 'aws:kms'
-- `immediate_checkpoint` (Boolean) Control whether the I/O workload for the backup initial checkpoint willbe limited, according to the 'checkpoint_completion_target' setting onthe PostgreSQL server.
-If set to true, an immediate checkpoint will beused, meaning PostgreSQL will complete the checkpoint as soon aspossible. 'false' by default.
+- `immediate_checkpoint` (Boolean) Control whether the I/O workload for the backup initial checkpoint will be limited, according to the 'checkpoint_completion_target' setting on the PostgreSQL server.
+If set to true, an immediate checkpoint will be used, meaning PostgreSQL will complete the checkpoint as soon as possible. 'false' by default.
-- `jobs` (Number) The number of parallel jobs to be used to upload the backup, defaultsto 2
+- `jobs` (Number) The number of parallel jobs to be used to upload the backup, defaults to 2

 <a id="nestedatt--spec--backup--barman_object_store--endpoint_ca"></a>